vladtrebukhov/foodtruckrest/README.md

 2. Since the service uses Typescript, compile with the command `tsc` in the parent directory.
 This will create a `dist` folder that will contain the compiled JS code running the application.
 3. To run, from the parent directory, execute `npm start`.
 This is an alias for `node .dist/ApiGateway.js`.
 You should see a message saying `Server running on port 4000`.
 4. The urls to test on localhost are `/`, `/search/?locationid=value`, `search/?block=value` and `/add`.
 The first request that should be made is to the `/` route to populate the data structures built for the solution.
 I suggest using the free Chrome extension `Talend API Tester` to easily test the requests.
 5. For testing, simply run `npm test`.
-All tests fail due to configuration I could not figure out due to time constraints :(
+All tests are written, but fail due to the testing setup configuration :( (more information below).
+Logic should be sound however.
 ****

 *The problem and solution*: